 About Dilworth Response

-Dilworth Response encompasses the Dilworth Trust Board’s response to fully confronting the issue of historical sexual and other abuse that occurred at our School openly and honestly.
+Dilworth Response represents the efforts and commitment that Dilworth Trust Board has been and continues to make in fully, openly and honestly confronting the issue of historical sexual and other abuse that occurred at Dilworth School.

-Dilworth has proactively participated in the Royal Commission of Inquiry into Abuse in Care and the NZ Police Investigation Operation Beverly, which resulted in the prosecution and conviction of a large number of the perpetrators of the abuse.
+Dilworth participated fully in the Royal Commission of Inquiry into Abuse in Care and the NZ Police investigation Operation Beverly, which resulted in the prosecution and conviction of a large number of the perpetrators of the abuse.
 Dilworth will continue to provide support to former students who have been abused in their complaints to the Police.

-Board Chair, Aaron Snodgrass, has apologised to all former students who were abused while in Dilworth’s care and to their families and whānau.
-In doing so, he has acknowledged that the School's procedures for dealing with allegations of abuse were inadequate and did not meet the standards of today.
+On behalf of Dilworth, Board Chair Aaron Snodgrass has apologised to all former students who were abused while in Dilworth’s care and to their families and whānau.
+In doing so, he has acknowledged that the School's procedures for dealing with allegations of abuse were inadequate and did not meet the standards that would be expected.

 To support former students who were abused during their time at the School, an independent, confidential Listening Service was launched in September 2019.
 This provides access to fully funded professional psychological services and support.

-In 2021, the School announced it would establish an Independent Inquiry and an independent Redress Programme as part of our response to the issue of abuse.
+In 2022, Dilworth established an Independent Inquiry and an independent Redress Programme as part of its response to the issue of abuse.

-Both programmes were established in 2022, following an extensive feedback process led by the Board on the proposed terms for each programme, involving former students who were abused at Dilworth, those affected by abuse and the wider Dilworth community.
-The two programmes are independent of each other, with no oversight, influence, or involvement by the Board.
+To guide the establishment of these programmes, Dilworth Trust Board undertook a consultation process involving former students who were abused at Dilworth, those affected by the abuse and the wider Dilworth community.
+The two programmes are independent of each other, with no oversight, influence, or involvement by the Board, and are guided by Terms of Reference which benefitted from consultation with former students.

 The Independent Inquiry, led by Dame Silvia Cartwright with Frances Joychild KC as Co-Inquirer, published its report on 18 September 2023.
 You can read the Report here.
-The Board has accepted and is acting on all 19 of the Inquiry Report’s recommendations.
-You can read more about its response here.
+The Board has accepted and is acting on all 19 of the Inquiry Report’s recommendations and Dilworth Response has created an Implementation Dashboard that tracks progress made.

-The independent Redress Programme was launched on 29 August 2022 and is designed to support former students who were abused through various forms of redress including financial awards, access to funded psychological therapy and support, an apology, and other forms of personalised redress.
+The independent Redress Programme was launched on 29 August 2022 and is designed to support former students who were abused through various forms of redress including a financial settlement, access to funded psychological therapy and support, an apology, and other forms of personalised redress.

 Dilworth School today